Bipartisan congressional spouses tackle cancer prevention, and leave politics out

 "It's not going to go away anytime soon.
 I hope it does.
 But it's it's just something that if if we can make a difference in any of the multitude of things that we do, that's a great thing."

 Capito invited Lisa McGovern recently to see a mobile lung cancer unit designed to reduce high rates of the disease in West Virginia.
-The program received a $25,000 grant from the foundation.
+The Prevent Cancer Foundation received a $25,000 grant from the foundation.

 He said the project aimed to take "early detection technology on the road."
 He stressed that "I remember learning about the statistics of how big a difference an early detection can what a big difference it can make as opposed to waiting till as a symptomatic or you find it as a result of not being well, you know, your options are are far fewer and the outcomes are not nearly as positive as early detection."